facebook/react-native/blog/2017-02-03-using-native-driver-for-animated.md

 NativeAnimatedModule.connectToView(3, ReactNative.findNodeHandle(viewRef));
 ```

-With that the native animated module has all the info it needs to update the native views directly without having to go to JS to calculate any value.
+With that, the native animated module has all the info it needs to update the native views directly without having to go to JS to calculate any value.

 All there is left to do is actually start the animation by specifying what type of animation curve we want and what animated value to update.
 Timing animations can also be simplified by calculating every frame of the animation in advance in JS to make the native implementation smaller.
 ```